About the Professional Doctorate (DAcOM)

 - Research Track

-Students who choose the research elective track will take the three inquiry courses from the clinical specialty DAOM curriculum and design their research project.
+Students who choose the research elective track will take the three inquiry courses from the advanced clinical specialty DAOM curriculum and design their research project.
 Once accepted by the Scientific Review Committee, and Institutional Review Board if required, the research is conducted and overseen by a faculty advisor.
 A final scholarly paper written for peer-review submission and accepted by faculty is the final product for the DAcOM portfolio.

 INQ 5011 Paradigms of Inquiry